The Breed Report ·Rottweiler ·2026

 0What are the most common Rottweiler health problems?

-The most common Rottweiler health problems are hip dysplasia (20%), cancer/osteosarcoma (12%), cruciate ligament tears (10%), bloat/GDV (8%), elbow dysplasia (7%), heart disease/SAS (6%), allergies (5%), and hypothyroidism (4%).
-Rottweilers are disproportionately affected by osteosarcoma (bone cancer) — they account for more bone cancer cases than almost any other breed.
-Regular veterinary checkups and early screening are essential.
+Hip dysplasia (20%), cancer/osteosarcoma (12%), cruciate tears (10%), bloat/GDV (8%), elbow dysplasia (7%), heart disease (6%), allergies (5%), and hypothyroidism (4%).
+Rottweilers are disproportionately affected by osteosarcoma - accounting for more cases than almost any other breed.
+Regular vet checkups and early screening are essential.

 1How common is cancer in Rottweilers?